Table of Contents

 3) Skills and Keywords

-Don’t: In an effort to outsmart ATS, some candidates tend to overstuff their resume with keywords that aren’t a true representation of their competencies.
+Don’t: In an effort to outsmart ATS, some candidates tend to overstuff their resumes with keywords that aren’t a true representation of their competencies.
 Others attempt to trick the algorithm by secretly adding keywords using invisible white text.
 While these might help you get discovered in a search, these tricks will do more harm than good.
-Remember, a human decision-maker will review your application and cheating the system will not go unnoticed.
+Remember, a human decision-maker will review your application, and cheating the system will not go unnoticed.

 Do: Tailor your resume to the keywords used in the job description.
 Include skills and keywords that have a valuable and demonstrable level of proficiency.
 Rather than just grouping them into a list, utilize resume keywords in context.
 If you’re a project management expert, provide examples of projects you managed in the job description.
 Then, briefly detail the actions you took to accomplish the desired results and quantify the impact of your work when possible.
 This provides decision-makers with a clearer picture of your expertise.

 Don’t: There are variations of job titles in the job market.
 In most cases, ATS match applicants with exact job titles to the open position.
 Although Brand Evangelist may sound cool, your resume may not appear in recruiter search results if you’re applying for a Brand Manager role.

 Do: Always use industry-standard job titles.
 We also recommend aligning your resume headline with your target job.
 This approach boosts your ATS match and makes your application appear more relevant to decision-makers.